LAL-project/treebank-parser/README.md

 Required parameters:

+- When processing a single treebank:

-- `-i infile, --inputfile infile`: specifies the input treebank file that is to be parsed.
+	- `-i input, --input-treebank-file input`: specifies the input treebank file that is to be parsed.
-- `-o outfile, --outputfile outfile`: specifies the name of the output file, namely, the file containing the head vectors.
+	- `-o outfile, --output outfile`: specifies the name of the output file, namely, the file that will contain the result of parsing the treebank.

+- When processing a treebank collection

+	- `-t input, --inputfile input`: specifies the input treebank collection main file that is to be parsed.
+	- `-o directory, --output directory`: specifies the name of the output directory, namely, the directory where the head vector files will be stored.

 Format parameters: